 Automation handles evidence collection.
 It does not replace the judgement required for vendor risk assessments, security awareness training attestations, or board-level policy approvals.
 These require human sign-off and should be calendared explicitly — ideally with automated reminders 30 and 7 days before the deadline.

-Customers using our compliance module reduce audit preparation time by an average of 74%, from 847 hours to 220 hours.
+Customers using our compliance module typically see a substantial reduction in audit preparation time.
 The remaining time is spent on auditor Q&A and the genuinely human controls.
+Replace this with your own substantiated outcome before publishing.